What is dyslexia?

 How is dyslexia identified?

 When parents and teachers are concerned, they often seek a professional opinion in the form of an assessment for their child.
 Who can assess?
 In Quebec, licensed professionals in psychology/neuropsychology or speech-language pathology can evaluate for dyslexia.
-The evaluator will use a variety of standardized assessments with the child, speak with parents and teachers, and view samples of school work in order to make a conclusion about the child’s difficulties and give specific recommendations about how to help.
+The evaluator will use a variety of standardized assessments with the child, speak with parents and teachers, view samples of school work, and determine the history of interventions to make a conclusion about the child’s difficulties and give specific recommendations about how to help.
+Looking at the history of interventions is very important in identifying dyslexia, because the child must have first received interventions that target the areas of difficulty.

 What can be done to help someone with dyslexia?

 - Target the specific difficulties.
 A good assessment will tell us exactly what skills need to be worked on.
-This could mean working on sound-letter correspondences using a multi-sensory approach (more on this another day) and working on phonological awareness skills at the specific level appropriate for the child.
-It should also involve practicing new skills while reading sentences and stories at the appropriate level, using decodable texts in the early stages.
+This could mean working on sound-letter correspondences, phonological awareness, phonics, and/or learning about analyzing the parts of words, as in “con-struct-ion.”
+It should also involve lots of writing, and practicing new skills while reading sentences and stories at the appropriate level, using decodable texts in the early stages.
+Interventions should be fun and engaging, and allow for many repetitions to help children build their skills.

 - Use appropriate accommodations.
 This means doing things differently to give access to written materials that are currently too hard for the child to read independently.
 This could be special text-to-speech technology, or it could be the help of an adult or peer to read the material aloud.
 There are also accommodations for writing, including word prediction and/or speech-to-text technology, or the help of an adult or peer to scribe the child’s ideas.